Api

 Routing

 Effective route structuring is fundamental to a well-designed RESTful API.
 Always make sure your routes are adhering to the REST principles.
-Best practices are to stick to the Laravel structure, where this will also work perfectly with the resources controllers.
+Best practice is to stick to the Laravel structure, which also works perfectly with resource controllers.

 REST Routes